Dodgers' Bauer suspended 2 seasons over alleged sex assault

 The pitcher has said the two engaged in rough sex at his Pasadena home at her suggestion and followed guidelines they agreed to in advance.
 Each encounter ended with them joking and her spending the night, he said.

 Bauer was placed on administrative leave last July 2 under the joint domestic violence and sexual assault policy of MLB and the players’ association.
-The leave has been repeatedly extended and Bauer continued to be paid his $32 million salary while on leave.
-He stopped getting paid Friday.
+The leave had been repeatedly extended and Bauer continued to be paid his $32 million salary while on leave.
+He stopped getting paid Friday; he stands to lose $28 million this year and $32 million next year.

 MLB announced the suspension in a short statement that did not provide details of the findings of its investigation, adding: “In accordance with the terms of the Policy, the Commissioner’s Office will not issue any further statements at this point in time.”